naidihr/discourse-bug-theme/README.md

 # discourse-bug-theme
-Add bugs to your site - in a fun way
+Add bugs to your Discourse site - in a fun way!